wesleyvanderlee/Thesis/Proposal/proposal_old.md

 See the documentation [here](Literature/README.md).

 ## Research Questions
-Main research question:
-> Can one identify weaknesses in Android applications through behavioral model learning?

-This can be decomposed into the three following sub research questions.

-+ RQ1: How can one extent model learning to be applicable to mobile applications?
-  - How to deal with mobile parameters (i.e. loss of Internet connectivity)
-	- How are states defined in mobile applications?
-	- How to define a complete alphabet in mobile applications?
-		- Input: more than only buttons in the application.

-+ RQ2: How can we improve the feasibility of mobile application learning.
-	- Can hard resetting be substituted by miscellaneous actions?
-	- Can the observation table be prefilled with valid information?
-			- From fuzzers for buggy states?
-			- From an event-tree for normal use completeness.

-+ RQ3: How can the learned model be used to assess the application's security?
-	- How can weaknesses be identified from the model?
-    - What type of mobile application vulnerabilities exist and how does their presence show in a model?
-    - How can the model be enriched to further assess the security?

-## Planning
-** RQ1 **
-[] Be able to model applications based on GUI elements.
-	Start: 1 April; End: 30 June
-[] Extent the input and output alphabet and deal with learning errors.
-	Start: 1 July; End: 15 July

-** RQ2 **
-[] Increase time feasibility by adoption of: caching/event-filling/other smart techniques.
-	Start: 1 August; End: 31 August

-** RQ3 **
-[] Assess for a set of bugs and vulnerabilities if they can be identified in (enriched) graphs.
-	Start: 1 September; End: 7 September
-[] Formalize algorithms how they can be derived.
-	Start: 7 September; End: 30 September

-** Validation **
-Validate Correctness
-[] Create application that contains the vulnerabilities
-	Start: 1 October; End: 7 October
-[] Assert the tool on the application and assess results
-	Start: 7 October; End: 14 October
-Validate Metrics:
-[] Assert the tool on available applications (i.e. from Play Store)
-	Start: 14 October; End: 30 October

-** Report **
-[] Finalize report and create final presentation
-	Start: 1 November; End: 30 November

-############OLD########################
-///////////////////////////////////////
 + RQ1: How can we effectively learn and model mobile applications?
 			- How are states defined in mobile applications?
 			- How to define a complete alphabet in mobile applications?